flucoma/flucoma-docs/doc/Sines.rst

 :control minTrackLen:

    The minimum duration, in spectral frames, for a sinusoidal track to be accepted as a partial.
-It allows to remove bubbly pitchy artefactss, but is more CPU intensive and might reject quick pitch material.
+It allows to remove bubbly pitchy artefacts, but is more CPU intensive and might reject quick pitch material.

 :control trackingMethod: